schmidicom/polkit-enhance/README.md

 -----
 **00-myadmins.rules**
 Path: /etc/polkit-1/rules.d/
-Description: Make "root" an all Member of UNIX-Group "wheel" to Admins
+Description: Make "root" and all member of UNIX-Group "wheel" to admins

 actions
 -------
 **org.gentoo.portage.policy**
 Path: /usr/share/polkit-1/actions/
-Description: Add polkit Action for "emerge", "euse" and "etc-update"
+Description: Add polkit action for "emerge", "euse" and "etc-update"
 **org.gentoo.shell.policy**
 Path: /usr/share/polkit-1/actions/
-Description: Add polkit Action for "bash", for example to use in an Profile on KDE Konsole
+Description: Add polkit action for "bash", for example to use in an profile on KDE Konsole